t1m0thyj/WDD-scripts/README.md

 5)Place the edited MouseCursorSwitch.ps1 file in your WDD scripts folder:
 "~\AppData\Local\WinDynamicDesktop\script".
 ### restart explorer while saving windows positions and paths if dark/light mode switches (to reload all tweaked registry values).
+You need to download restore windows powershell module from here: https://1drv.ms/u/s!AqkRvcFO6LtjwEZGWm6KN6hBAKXJ?e=d1Sxi6
 1) create in the WDD scripts folder a folder like this:
 "~\AppData\Local\WinDynamicDesktop\scripts\globalScripts"

 2) put all the files mentioned below in it.
 (I added the .xml files so the transition would be more seamless (no errors on the first run)):